custom dog magnet

 Step by Step Instructions

 (1) Step One: Get all the supplies you need.
 Choose some decorative paper you would like to use for this project.
-Insider’s tip: The heavier stock paper doesn’t curl due to its weightiness.
-We picked out some fun, heavier glitter sheen craft paper that matched this blog’s colors along with about a dozen other patterns since we did this as a group craft with dog loving family and friends.
-You don’t need a lot of paper; it all depends on how many you want to make.
-These make cute thank you’s in cards for the vet, groomer, dog sitter, so consider that and make a batch.
-We found the heavier scrapbook paper to work the best, but choose whatever your heart desires.
+Insider’s tip: The heavier stock paper doesn’t curl due to its weight.
+We picked out some fun, heavier glitter sheen craft paper that matched this blog’s colors, along with about a dozen other patterns, since we did this as a group craft with dog-loving family and friends.

 (2) Step Two: Get the dog breed silhouettes you plan to use.
 For me, I used Cocker Spaniel and I Googled ‘American Cocker Spaniel silhouette’ and then clicked on the Image option, as indicated in this screen shot below.
 As long as you do not plan to sell the silhouettes or the magnets you make from them, you will be fine.
 If you plan to sell these dog magnets, you need to obtain the copyright to sell.